New: application in home country allowed for ESC Research Grants 2021!

-It is also an opportunity to learn and to improve skills to carry back home and a great occasion to develop one’s own international and professional network.
+It is also an opportunity to learn and to improve skills , as well as a great occasion to develop one’s own international, professional network.

 Research periods related to the ESC grant may be undertaken for any period from three months to one year.

 Research grants recipients will receive a lump sum up to a maximum of €25,000 for a 12-month period for their daily subsistence.
 The grant will be calculated pro rata according to the length of the research period.

 Proposals may be submitted for specialised research or further research training or, in the case of medical graduates, for training in a basic subject.

 Applicants are advised to seek a centre in an ESC member country other than the country of their current residence.
 The centre should not only offer good research and training opportunities, but should also be appropriate for the specific research they wish to undertake.